 6 The International Council meets when a Congress is in session or at other times if the need arises.

 7 Meetings of the International Council outside the Congress may be called by the President in his/her capacity as the Chair of the International Council.
-The President may call such meetings for decision-making purposes physically or by ballot using the procedures defined in the Internal Regulations.
+The President may call such meetings for decision-making purposes physically or by mail or electronic ballot using the procedures defined in the Internal Regulations.
 This may be upon request of the Board, at least one-third of the International Council members, or by at least one-third of the Member Organizations.

 8 The President may also consult the International Council in writing at any time.